pathikrit/better-files/README.md

 lines.take(10).size //This will close the stream even if stream has >10 lines

-// If you don't want this auto closing behaviour lines.nonClosing().take(10).size // This would leave stream open if it has >10 lines
+// If you don't want this auto closing behaviour lines.nonClosing().take(10).size // This would leave stream open if it has >10 lines and only close if stream has no more elements in it

+// If you don't even want it to close when underlying stream has no more elements lines.nonClosing(closeInTheEnd = false) // This will NEVER close the underlying stream - you should probably never need to do this!
 ```

 ### Scanner